moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ---
 title: "HPAI outbreak dynamics in North America: 2021-present"
 authors: "Anna Jaeger"
-affiliations: "Moncla Lab, University of Pennsylvania"
+affiliations: "[Moncla Lab](https://lmoncla.github.io/monclalab/), Department of Pathobiology, School of Veterinary Medicine, University of Pennsylvania"
-date: "December 2023"
+date: "January 2024"
 dataset: "https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha"
-abstract: "This report presents an overview of the current outbreak of highly pathogenic avian influenza in North America and highlights the utility of phylogenetics for interrogating outbreak dynamics."
+abstract: "In December of 2021, highly pathogenic avian influenza viruses (HPAI) of the H5 subtype were detected in wild and domestic birds in Newfoundland, Canada.
+Since then, H5Nx has spread throughout the Americas, impacting wildlife, agricultural animals, and human health.
+This outbreak represents a major shift in H5Nx epidemiology, and the potential to establish endemic transmission in new geographic locations.
+Understanding how these H5Nx viruses were introduced into North America, were propagated across host species and geographic areas, and evolved is critical for designing effective public health interventions and risk assessments.
+Viral genomes contain molecular records of viral transmission histories that can be used to reconstruct how viruses move across time, space, and host groups.
+In this report, we present an overview of the HPAI H5Nx outbreak that began in 2021 in North America, and how it has evolved over time.
+This work highlights the utility of phylogenetics for interrogating outbreak dynamics, and is built on the incredible surveillance and outbreak response activities by scientists at the USDA."
 ---
 # [Introduction to Highly Pathogenic Avian Influenza](https://nextstrain.org/flu/avian/h5n1/ha?animate=1996-03-10,2023-10-11,1,1,30000&d=map&p=full)

 Highly pathogenic avian influenza (HPAI) has disseminated globally since the emergence of HPAI H5N1 in Guangdong China in 1996, resulting in outbreaks primarily throughout Asia, Europe, and Africa.

-Influenza A viruses are divided into subtypes determined by the combination of their two surface proteins, hemagglutinin (H), for which there are 16, and neuraminidase (N), for which there are 9.
+Influenza A viruses are divided into subtypes determined by the combination of their two surface proteins, hemagglutinin (H), of which there are 16 subtypes, and neuraminidase (N), of which there are 9.
 Each combination of H and N is a different subtype.
 H5N1 is the predominant subtype of the current HPAI outbreak, however some other N subtypes are inolved as well, thus we primarily refer to this outbreak as "H5Nx".
 Viruses are further classified into clades, which is determined based on HA gene sequence similarity.
 Viruses in the present outbreak belong to clade 2.3.4.4b.

 Avian influenza viruses are further classified by their pathogenicity, which is designated as high-path (HP) or low-path (LP) due to their ability to cause disease in domestic chickens.
-Genetically, this pathogenic outcome is primarily determined by the absence (LP) or presence (HP) of a polybasic HA cleavage site.
-Wild aquatic birds are the primary natural reservoir host for avian influenza.
+Genetically, this pathogenic outcome is primarily determined by the absence (in LP) or presence (in HP) of a polybasic HA cleavage site.

+Wild aquatic birds are the primary natural reservoir for avian influenza.

 # [Origins and spread of the North American outbreak](https://nextstrain.org/groups/moncla-lab/h5nx/global-2021-present/ha?d=tree&p=full)

 ### Origins
 Phylogenetic reconstruction allows us to infer the introductions into North America that seeded this outbreak.

-Looking at the global dynamics of H5Nx since 2021, we can see that the major introduction responsible for the majority of infections (the main red branch) came from Europe.
+Looking at the global dynamics of H5Nx clade 2.3.4.4b since 2021, we can see that the major introduction responsible for the majority of infections (the main red branch) came from Europe.

-There were additionally multiple separate introductions from Asia during this time, however these have not seemed to have contributed to onward transmission within North America.
+There were additionally multiple separate introductions from Asia during this time, however these have seemingly not contributed to onward transmission within North America.

-This global phylogenetic reconstruction also shows that introduction into North America has led to further spread of HPAI to new regions during this outbreak, including South America (orange) and most recently, Antarctica (dark blue).
+This global phylogenetic reconstruction also shows that introduction into North America has led to further spread and introduction of HPAI to new regions during this outbreak, including South America (orange) and most recently, Antarctica (dark blue).

 # [Origins and spread of the North American outbreak](https://nextstrain.org/groups/moncla-lab/h5nx/global-2021-present/ha?animate=2020-06-26,2023-12-05,0,1,30000&d=map&p=full)